TheIronYard--Orlando/git-demo/app/students.md

 # About the Class

-* Brandon has nothing to do but take this class, because he has no outside responsibilities.
+* Brandon is learning to juggle inbetween defining variables and functions.
+Barely making it, yet making it!

 * Lake was lucky to join this class, because he just heard about it literally the day before it started.